thermalogic/Practices/P5/README.md

 * Makefiles(3)

-    * Making EXE with multi-source files: the codes of The Repeated Squaring Method and it's caller
+    * Making the executable file with multiple source files: the function of The Repeated Squaring Method and it's caller

-    * Making The Shared Library of The Repeated Squaring Method
+    * Making the shared library of the Repeated Squaring Method

-    * Making EXE to use the shared library
+    * Making the executable file to call the shared library

 * Images：(0.5)